-It will be more interesting to change the speed of a video to give your project a total different feeling, for example, by speeding up a video of a city’s traffic or the flow of clouds.
-Final Cut Pro offers users multiple options to adjust video speed easily, including timelapse.
+It will be more interesting to change the speed of a video to give your project a totally different feeling, for example, by speeding up a video of a city’s traffic or the flow of clouds.
+Final Cut Pro offers users multiple options to adjust video speed easily, including time-lapse.

 In this article, we are going to show you how you can easily increase the speed of your video from 2X up to 20X with Final Cut Pro.
 Also, you can choose manual custom speed as you like.

 Choose File > New > Event.
-Name it.
-Click OK.
+Name it and click OK.
 Label the project Timelapse.
-Go to File > Import Media.
-Browse to Source clips folder.
+Then go to File > Import Media.
+Browse to source clips folder.
 Click Import Selected.
-Drop the clip onto the timeline.
+Drop the clips onto the timeline.

-Click the Retime pop-up menu below the viewer and choose Fast (or you can go Modify > Retime > Fast), there are 4 preset options you can choose: 2x, 4x, 8x, 20x.
+Click the Retime pop-up menu below the viewer and choose Fast (or you can access Modify > Retime > Fast).
+There are 4 preset options you can choose: 2x, 4x, 8x, 20x.
 Or you can customize the speed by selecting Custom.

-You can set any speed by adjust the Rate.
+You can set any speed by adjusting the Rate.
 Reset the speed by clicking on the little arrow on the right side of the window.

 You can also drag the retiming handle to adjust the speed: dragging to the left increases the speed, and dragging to the right decreases it.

-Note: to set speed separately for different parts of one clip, you can choose Blade Speed first, then blade the clip where you want to set different speed.
+Note: To set speed separately for different parts of one clip, you can choose Blade Speed first, and then blade the clip where you want to set different speeds.